With a little help from my friends. Got some cracking photos for the website courtesy of the talented Adrienne Mah who I am forever grateful to.

 "It's a bit 'funny' to pronounce isn't it?"

-"Sounds like 'Bungle' (from the 'classic' kids TV show, Rainbow.)
+"Sounds like 'Bungle" (from the 'classic' kids TV show, Rainbow.
+RIP Vagabond)

 "You want what in your box?!"
 (This one might only be understood by some of my close friends when I tell them that Frank said it...)

 It seemed like everyone had an opinion about the name, and I get it.
-I know that you need to make things simple for your customers, try not to confuse them, make it easy to pronounce and spell, but, when I found out the meaning behind the kanji (Chinese characters) I couldn't help but be drawn to it —
+I know that you need to make things simple for your customers, try not to confuse them, make the name easy to pronounce and spell, but, when I found out the meaning behind the kanji (Chinese characters) I couldn't help it, I was drawn to it —

 文 = a letter or a document